 - Ser Suchandsuch

-- Lord, Lady, King, or Queen Whatshisname
+- Lord, Lady, King, Queen, or Ser Whatshisname

 - Wildling (would look great with green colors, or gray!)